railsuser2014/openobject-doc-book-en/source/book/7/7_18_Process/index.rst

 maroon-coloured transition that takes the document from quotation to order.
 Then click the :guilabel:`Confirm` button.
-The process automatically moves on to the next state and updates its references to some new delivery reservations that you've just created (see the third tab, *History*, for a reference to the Packing List PACK13).
+The process automatically moves on to the next state and updates its references to some new delivery reservations that you've just created (see the third tab :guilabel:`History` for a reference to the Packing List PACK13).

 This dynamic response is extremely useful for learning about the software.
 It